Dark565/Tablet-Configurator/readme.md

-<h1>QL-Based X11 tablet configuration program</h1>
+<h1>EWL-Based X11 tablet configuration program</h1>

 <b>Installation:</b>
 <br>If you want to install this program, compile it using: `make`.
-You can pass additional argument `QL_TYPE=LINKED` for make, to compile program using default dynamic liblaries' link method.
+You can pass additional argument `EWL_TYPE=LINKED` for make, to compile program using default dynamic liblaries' link method.

 After this step, write `make install` with root permissions to install it into `/usr/bin/` directory.